Michael Brantley Preview, Player Props: Astros vs. Padres

 Michael Brantley At The Plate

-- In 50.0% of his games this season (three of six), Brantley has picked up at least one hit, and in three of those games (50.0%) he recorded at least two.
+- In four of seven games this season (57.1%) Brantley has picked up a hit, and in four of those games he had more than one (57.1%).

-- In six games played this season, he has homered in two of them.
+- In seven games played this year, he has gone deep in two of them.

-- Brantley has had at least one RBI in 50.0% of his games this season (three of six), with more than one RBI three times (50.0%).
+- Brantley has picked up an RBI in 42.9% of his games this year, with two or more RBI in 42.9% of his games.

-- He has scored at least once three times this season (50.0%), including one multi-run game.
+- In three of seven games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.